Vladimir-G4/Vladimir-G4/README.md

 ## 👋 Hi there :)
-Hi, my name is Vladimir.
-I am currently a Software Engineer Intern at Prudential!
+Hi, my name is Vladimir and I'm currently a Software Engineer Intern at Prudential.
 Previously, I have interned at Disney, PwC, Fidelity, and Selective Insurance.
-Feel free to reach out via [email](mailto:vg377@njit.edu) or on [LinkedIn!](https://www.linkedin.com/in/vladimir-gutierrez/)
+Feel free to reach out via [email](mailto:vg377@njit.edu) or on <a href="https://www.linkedin.com/in/vladimir-gutierrez/" target="_blank">LinkedIn!</a>

-My portfolio site is also [live!](https://vladimirgutierrez.dev)
+My portfolio site is also <a href="https://vladimirgutierrez.dev" target="_blank">live!</a>